rsepulveda2/rsa-form/README.md

 You can customize the look and feel of the login widget by:

-- Change the css file: /stylesheets/rsa-form.css
+- Changing the css file: /stylesheets/rsa-form.css

-- Replace the graphics for the keypad.
+- Replacing the graphics for the keypad.
 The following files can be replaced: /images/(0.png - 9.png, clr.png, del.png)

-- Rewrite the widget's html, copy the /vendor/plugins/rsa-form/app/views/rsa_form directory to your /app/views directory.
+- Rewrite the widget's html.
+  Copy the /vendor/plugins/rsa-form/app/views/rsa_form directory to your /app/views directory.

 	Make modifications to the /app/views/rsa_form/_login.html.erb file.